 If you leave your wireless network unprotected, other people can use your Internet connection, access files on your computers, and even get their hands on private information like passwords and credit card numbers.

 What is the Admin Tool Username and Password used for?

-If you have a Wireless Gateway or Wireless Gateway 2, it is important that you familiarize yourself with the Admin Tool.
+If you have a wireless gateway, it is important that you familiarize yourself with the Admin Tool.
 The Admin Tool allows you to adjust:

 Logging into the Admin Tool allows you to view or change your home network settings.
-Every Wireless Gateway and Wireless Gateway 2 comes with the same default Admin Tool username and password.
+Every wireless gateway comes with the same default Admin Tool username and password.
 Therefore, Comcast recommends changing the Admin Tool password to further secure your home network.
 Steps to achieve this are outlined below.

 : The username and password that you will use to login to the Admin Tool is not

 the same as the Network Name (SSID) and Network Key (Password) that you use to gain access to your wireless network.

 Open a web browser and enter the web address http://10.0.0.1.
 This will take you to the Admin Tool for your wireless gateway.

 Note: When attempting to change your Wi-Fi Network Name (SSID) and/or Password using the http://10.0.0.1 portal, you must either be using a hard-wired/Ethernet connection or you must be connected to your in-home Wi-Fi network (not XFINITY WiFi or XFINITY Home Wi-Fi connections).
 If you change Wi-Fi settings while you are on your home network, you will lose access to the Wi-Fi session and will need to reconnect using your new Wi-Fi Network Name (SSID) and/or Password.

 Enter “admin” in the username field and “password” in the password field.